 Anyhow, it's getting late now - here's my final verdict on the entire Stars franchise: the Stars aka Seikai series isn't Love in the Time of Cholera - it might as well be called Love Cholera.
 Fans of good Space Opera ought to look elsewhere - the appearance of intriguing political complexity and morally problematic "grey areas" was an elaborate facade to intellectually intimidate more casual viewers into thinking that the politics were too messy and complex to draw " black-and-white" conclusions, when in fact the case against the Abh is clear-cut and there is actually nothing politically interesting outside of that.
 Fans of good romance ought to look elsewhere - all the coy romance was there just to blindside you to its deplorable politics, and is in fact used to emotionally persuade viewers to side with what would otherwise be clearly seen to be morally repugnant stands.

-Heck, fans of good Sci-fi should look elsewhere, because what actually seemed like a genuinely intriguing and promising sci-fi concept in fact proved to be an ugly and monstrous parable about the merits of using genetic modification as a way of enforcing unquestioning obedience to the hierarchy and robbing humans of their basic freedom of choice.
+Heck, fans of good Sci-fi should look elsewhere, because what actually seemed like a genuinely intriguing and promising sci-fi concept in fact proved to be an ugly and monstrous parable about the merits of state-controlled eugenics that would put the Nazi ideology to shame, and I'm really not exaggerating here.
 If you look at it closely, its premise is actually closer to those presented in classic dystopic literature - except here it's presented as something wonderful rather than horrible.
-Its status as something of a "classic" among old-school anime circles is, IMO, an unfortunate case of people being taken in by its serenely operatic atmosphere and its realistic and believable character dynamics, and failing to see that it's all in the service of some especially loathsome and reprehensible ideas.
+Its status as something of a "classic" among old-school anime circles is, IMO, an unfortunate case of people being taken in by its serenely operatic atmosphere and its fairly believable character dynamics, and failing to see that it's all in the service of some especially loathsome and reprehensible ideas.
 The people who made this show ought to hang their heads in shame.
 Seriously.